-Follow these step-by-step instructions to add F5’s Anti-Bot SDK to any mobile app:
+Follow these step-by-step instructions to add F5 Anti-Bot Protection to Android & iOS Apps

 Note: if you are prompted with an error message stating that your application’s Swift version is incompatible with one of the supported SDK’s Swift version please read follow the steps for Matching Versions of Swift when Fusing F5 Anti-bot SDK

 Congratulations!
 You now have a secured mobile F5 Anti-Bot Protection

 After successfully securing your app using Appdome, there are several available options to complete your project, depending on your app lifecycle or workflow.
 These include: